rcos/CSCI-4470-OpenSource/Modules/01.Introduction/Lab-Introduction.md

 > Markdown syntax is [here](https://help.github.com/articles/basic-writing-and-formatting-syntax/) and [here](https://guides.github.com/features/mastering-markdown/)

+1. If you haven't already joined our Discord, use this invitation to join [https://discord.gg/R9qyC7aY](https://discord.gg/R9qyC7aY)
+     - Post a message into the "#general" channel
+     - Capture the post and paste it into your Lab 1 notebook once you create it in the next step.

 1. **Create and setup a Github account**
   - Go through this tutorial to get familiar with [git and github](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1) and to set up a git hub account.